New to Bitbucket Cloud? Check out our get started guides for new users.

 git push origin

 4. If you've imported our demo repo, then that's it!
-Merge to master and Bitbucket Pipelines will do the rest:
+Merge to main and Bitbucket Pipelines will do the rest:

 Generate a new version number based on the changeset types major, minor, patch.